PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

         - *Originality Report*: not currently recommended
     - **Description**: if desired, enter a description to show on the item in the Course Content area (ie. students can see this before they open the Assignment)

-For more detail, see [Staff Help: Ultra Assignment Set Up & Use - Blackboard's Own Guide](https://help.blackboard.com/Learn/Instructor/Ultra/Assignments)
+For more detail, see [Blackboard Help's guide to Ultra Assignment Set Up & Use](https://help.blackboard.com/Learn/Instructor/Ultra/Assignments)

 ### Group assessment

+Ultra Assignment is the tool we have available to facilitate group assessment.
+TurnItIn does not support group assessment.

-Assignment can be used with Course Groups to allow a student to transparently make a submission on behalf of the whole group, and for marks and feedback to be released to all group members.
+Assign to Course Groups to allow a student to transparently make a submission on behalf of the whole group, and for marks and feedback to be released to all group members.

 See our [guide to Group Assignments](../ultra/assignment-groups.md) for full details.

-!!!
-Warning
-    Files uploaded to Learn VLE sites (eg. PDF or Word documents) are technically accessible to all site users, even if hidden from students in the Course Content area.

-    When **uploading assessment-related files** where access needs to be limited (eg. assessment briefs or test materials), view and apply [our guidance on Strict File Access Control for Sensitive Files](https://docs.google.com/document/d/1j6g1k2W0Ont1kA8DfSq7VuLYwgIhbDI7vzwd0-tQAaM/edit).

-### Generate Assignment prompts & rubrics with AI
+## Generate Assignment prompts & rubrics with AI

 You can use the [AI Design Assistant Tool](../ultra/ai-da.md) to auto-generate assignment prompts based on your site content.